jepemo/awesome-complexity/README.md

 [**Complexification: Explaining a Paradoxical World Through the Science of Surprise**](https://amzn.to/2WAsmTS) by John L. Casti

+[**Complexity Science: The Warwick Masters Course**](https://amzn.to/2WC9ZOm) by Robert S. MacKay - Introduction to the mathematical methods used to understand complexity, with plenty of examples and real-world applications.

+[**Complexity: A Very Short Introduction**](https://amzn.to/2G2apIS) by John Holland - Introduces the key elements and conceptual framework of complexity.

+[**Diversity and Complexity**](https://amzn.to/2WvMdnv) by Scott Page - Introduction to the role of diversity in complex adaptive systems.

 ### Agent modeling

 [**Agent-Based and Individual-Based Modeling: A Practical Introduction**](https://amzn.to/2WwuLyZ) by Steven F. Railsback and Volker Grimm - This book gives the skills to design, implement, and analyze agent-based models.